Ergodic and foliated kernel-differentiation method for linear responses of random systems: Introduction

-There are three basic methods for expressing and computing the linear response: the path perturbation method, the divergence method, and the kernel-differentiation method.
-The path perturbation method averages the path perturbation over a lot of orbits; this is also known as the ensemble method or stochastic gradient method (see for example \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate}).
-However, when the system is chaotic, that is, when the pathwise perturbation grows exponentially fast with respect to time, the method becomes too expensive since it requires many samples to average a huge integrand.
-Proofs of such formula for the physical measure of hyperbolic systems were given in for example \cite{Ruelle_diff_maps,Dolgopyat2004,Jiang2012}.
+The path perturbation method averages the path perturbation over a lot of orbits; this is also known as the ensemble method or the stochastic gradient method (see, for example, \cite{Lea2000,eyink2004ruelle,lucarini_linear_response_climate}).
+The proofs of \ree{the path-perturbation formula} for the physical measure of hyperbolic systems were given, for example, in \cite{Ruelle_diff_maps,Dolgopyat2004,Jiang2012}.
+However, when the system is chaotic or unstable, that is, when the pathwise perturbation grows exponentially fast with respect to time, the method becomes too expensive since it requires many samples to average a huge integrand.

+\lil{noise} \ree{ The backpropagation method used in machine learning belongs to the path-perturbation method, and it encounters the same difficulty when the system is unstable, even though it runs for only a finite number of steps.
+This is known as the `gradient explosion', whose avoidance is the basic concern in the designs of all neural networks.
+If we can compute the linear response efficiently for general systems, we would have much more freedom in designing neural-networks. }

 The divergence method is also known as the transfer operator method, since the perturbation of the measure transfer operator is some divergence.
-Traditionally, the divergence method is functional, and the formula is not pointwisely defined when the invariant measure is singular, which is common for systems with a contracting direction (see for example \cite{Gouezel2008,Baladi2017}).
-This difficulty can not be circumvented by transformations such as Livisic theorem in \cite{Gouezel2008}.
-Hence, the traditional divergence formulas can not be computed by a Monte-Carlo approach, so the computation is cursed by dimensionality (see for example \cite{Galatolo2014,Wormell2019,SantosGutierrez2020,Bahsoun2018,Pollicott2000}).
+Traditionally, the divergence method is functional and the formula involves \lil{distri} \ree{ distributional derivatives (which are not pointwisely defined functions) } when the invariant measure is singular.
+This is common for systems with a contracting direction (see, for example, \cite{Gouezel2008,Baladi2017}).
+This difficulty cannot be circumvented by transformations such as the Livisic theorem in \cite{Gouezel2008}.
+Hence, the traditional divergence formulas can not, or is very expensive to, be computed by a Monte-Carlo approach.
+Rather, we must seek to approximate distributional derivatives on some basis functions, whose computation is cursed by dimensionality (see, for example, \cite{Galatolo2014,Wormell2019,SantosGutierrez2020,Bahsoun2018,Pollicott2000}).

-For chaotic deterministic systems, to have a formula without exponentially growing or distributive terms, we need to blend the two formulas, but the obstruction was that the split lacks smoothness.
-The `fast response' linear response formulas solve this difficulty for deterministic hyperbolic systems.
-It is composed of two parts, the adjoint shadowing lemma \cite{Ni_asl} and the equivariant divergence formula \cite{TrsfOprt}.
-The fast response formula is a pointwise defined function and has no exponentially growing terms.
-The continuous-time versions of fast response formulas can be found in \cite{Ni_asl,vdivF}.
-The fast response formula is the ergodic theorem for linear response: it computes $2u+2$ $M$-dimensional vectors on each point of an orbit, and then the average of some pointwise functions of these vectors.
-Here $M$ is the phase space dimension, and $u$ is the number of unstable directions.